The windshield is a surprisingly important piece of your pontoon.

 While you’re towing your boat, be sure to keep your windshield protected from rocks that kick up from the road, and from underneath your car’s tires.
 The Kikn’ Rox Rock Shield is a handy invention to do just that.

-This Invisible Glass glass cleaner can be found on Amazon.
+.
 It’s relatively inexpensive and comes in a few different formats—aerosol, wipes and spray—each of which has its own unique purpose.
 The aerosol application cleans all glass surfaces, including your windows, and it may be used on plastic, which means you’re able to clean your rain shield with this cleaner too.

 The package I’ve linked you to above comes with a little hand cloth, but I’d also recommend a reach cleaner like this one (check price on Amazon).
 It makes cleaning that much easier if you’ve got a large windshield on your boat, or if you happen to be short.

 - THE ORIGINAL: Trust the original windshield cleaner for reaching tight and difficult spaces at home and in your car.
 The Reach & Clean tool window wand cleans glass almost effortlessly.